Habits - children's habits

 What causes habits?

-A habit is a pattern of behaviour that happens often, and sometimes without thinking.
+A habit is a pattern of behaviour that happens often, without thinking.
 Habits form when a certain behaviour makes us feel good in some way.
 We keep doing it to get those good feelings.
 A habit can help us cope, but sometimes it can also cause problems.

 When young children develop habits, they are usually normal behaviours for their age that help them feel calm and relaxed.
 They give children a sense of control and safety, and help them to cope: